noec764/erpnext/docs/dooks/setting-up/integrations/gocardless-integration.md

 ## Setup GoCardless

-To enable GoCardless in your Dooks account, you need to configure the following parameters and Access Token and optionally (but highly recommended), a Webhooks Secret key.
+To enable GoCardless in your Dokie account, you need to configure the following parameters and Access Token and optionally (but highly recommended), a Webhooks Secret key.

 You can setup several GoCardless payment gateways if needed.
 The choice of payment gateway account will determine which GoCardless account is used for the payment.